Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 ![Dependencies](/Assets/Screenshots/PIM/Products/List/Dependencies/DependenciesCreate.png "[Dependencies]")

- In the *Create product* view, *Information about dependencies are not available* is displayed in this tab.
-The dependencies are displayed only after saving.
+ In the *Create product* view, the notice *Information about dependencies are not available* is displayed in this tab.
+Dependencies are displayed only after saving.

 ### Create product - Catalogs